What is the Law on Noise From Neighbours?

 As mentioned, a disturbing noise can be proven objectively through scientific measurements.
 The precise level at which noise becomes disturbing may differ slightly depending on the municipality in question as each area is governed by its own bylaws but, for the most part, a disturbing noise is considered to be 7-decibel points above the continual ambient sound level of the area.

 By contrast, a noise nuisance is objective and thus, it needs to be proven to a reasonable standard.
 Individuals charged with settling such disputes, be they police officers or judges, will determine whether or not the noise in question is loud enough to be considered intolerable or seriously affecting the complainant’s enjoyment of their property.
-This is an important fact to keep in mind because what one person may consider being an unacceptable noise nuisance may not be viewed similarly by a court of law.
+This is an important fact to keep in mind because what one person may consider an unacceptable noise nuisance may not be viewed similarly by a court of law.

-At what Time do Neighbours have to Keep the Noise Down?
+At what time do Neighbours have to Keep the Noise Down?

 Most people tend to think that you can make as much noise as you want on a Friday or Saturday night and the neighbours just have to deal with it, but this isn’t actually the case.